Assens Line

-Assensbanen was a state-owned Danish railway line on Funen, between Tommerup Stationsby on the Funen Main Line and Assens.
+The Assens Line (Assensbanen) is a closed railway line on western Funen, connecting Tommerup Stationsby on the Funen Main Line with Assens.

 The line opened on 31 May 1884 and was closed to passenger traffic on 21 May 1966.
 After freight traffic had lost its importance, the Minister of Transport decided to close the line completely.

+In March 2025, Banedanmark sold the line to Assens Municipality at zero cost; it is intended to partially convert the line to a rail trail whilst preserving the Tommerup–Glamsbjerg segment for railbike use.